-The Flow Sorting Facility houses two cell sorter instruments that are available for operator-assisted sorting, each with a slightly different configuration, but otherwise similar capabilities.
-The BD FACSAria I was upgraded in 2010 and is equipped with 12 fluorescent PMTs and 405, 488, 561, and 640 nm lasers, and has bio-containment capabilities.
-The FACSAria II is equipped with four lasers (355 nm, 405 nm, 488 nm, and 633 nm) and has 13 fluorescent detectors.
-Both instruments have the capacity to do four-way sorts as well as sorts into plates and onto slides.
-Our Aria instruments are in a BSL2+ facility.
+The FICSR houses two cell sorter instruments in a BSL2+ facility that are available for operator-assisted sorting, each with a slightly different configuration, but otherwise similar capabilities.
+The BD Aria I upgraded in 2010, is equipped with 12 fluorescent PMTs and 405, 488, 561, and 640 nm lasers, and has bio-containment capabilities.
+The Aria II is equipped with four lasers (355 nm, 405 nm, 488 nm, and 633 nm) and has 13 fluorescent detectors.
+Both instruments have the capacity to perform four-way sorts, as well as sorts into plates and onto slides.

 The sorter schedules can be found on our FOM calendar, and an active FOM account is required for access to the sorters.
-Reservations for the FACSAria sorters can only be scheduled by the sorter operators, after submission of a Sort Request Form.
-Please email the completed Sort Request Form to Kitty.
-Investigators new to sorting or embarking on a new project are encouraged to discuss their goals with the staff before a first sort is performed.
+Reservations for the Aria sorters can only be scheduled by the FICSR sorter operators.
+For sorts that have not been performed previously, please submit the online Sort Information Form to request time.
+The operators will contact you to confirm your appointment and to discuss further specifics.
+Investigators new to sorting or embarking on a new project are encouraged to discuss their goals with FICSR staff prior to scheduling time.

 Detailed information pertaining to our operation routine, reservations, cancellation policies, sample requirements, and collection options can be found in our document “Guidelines to Sorting”.

 In addition to flow sorting capabilities, our facility also hosts a Miltenyi Classic AutoMACS for automated magnetic cell sorting.
 Reservations for this instrument are available to all trained researchers through FOM.